BroderickMitchell/WorkRight-HRIS/docs/azure-deployment.md

 ## Deployment flow

-1. Provision the Azure resources via Bicep: `infra/azure/main.bicep` + `main.parameters.json` cover the VNet, SQL, Redis, Service Bus, Key Vault, Storage, and App Service plan/Web App.
+1. Provision the Azure resources via Bicep: `infra/azure/main.bicep` + `main.parameters.json` cover the VNet, PostgreSQL flexible server, Redis, Service Bus, Key Vault, Storage, and App Service plan/Web App.
 Deploy with `az deployment group create --resource-group <rg> --template-file infra/azure/main.bicep --parameters @infra/azure/main.parameters.json`.
 The template omits subnet-level tags to avoid the `InvalidJson ...
 Could not find member 'tags' on object of type 'Subnet'` error raised by ARM.
 If your tooling requires an ARM JSON template instead, use `infra/azure/appservice-template.json`, which applies the same subnet/tag fixes while targeting PostgreSQL Flexible Server, Redis, and private networking.
 2. Build the API container image (`pnpm --filter api run build`) and push it to Azure Container Registry.
-3. Apply Prisma migrations against Azure SQL (`pnpm --filter api run prisma:migrate`).
+3. Apply Prisma migrations against Azure Database for PostgreSQL (`pnpm --filter api run prisma:migrate`).
 4. Update the App Service or Container App to use the new image.
 Enable the managed identity and give it access to Key Vault secrets if you are using Key Vault references.
 5. Populate the configuration values above in App Service (or bind Key Vault references) and set `NODE_ENV=production`.
 6. Validate health by hitting `/healthz` (or the root endpoint) and running smoke tests.